Hanshan1988/hanshan1988.github.io/_posts/2025-03-03-llm-post-train-grpo-take-aways.markdown

 ## Next Steps
 For the curious minds, there are many more experiments we can do with this setup to understand further about reasoning models.
 At a high level we can try:
-* More challenging datasets - the [Huggingface cookbook on GRPO](https://huggingface.co/learn/cookbook/en/fine_tuning_llm_grpo_trl) trains on this competition level high school maths and maths Olympiad dataset called ["NuminaMath"](https://huggingface.co/datasets/AI-MO/NuminaMath-TIR)
+* **Datasets** - more challenging ones e.g. the [Huggingface cookbook on GRPO](https://huggingface.co/learn/cookbook/en/fine_tuning_llm_grpo_trl) trains on this competition level high school maths and maths Olympiad dataset called ["NuminaMath"](https://huggingface.co/datasets/AI-MO/NuminaMath-TIR)
-* Different models and model types - especially base pretrained models that hasn't been through SFT and RLHF e.g. `meta-llama/Llama-3.1-8B` and observe for yourself if the model optimises towards non-human-readable sequence of tokens (referenced in DeepSeek-R1-Zero).
+* **Models and model types** - especially base pretrained models that hasn't been through SFT and RLHF e.g. `meta-llama/Llama-3.1-8B` and observe for yourself if the model optimises towards non-human-readable sequence of tokens (referenced in DeepSeek-R1-Zero).
-* Different model sizes - see how the performance scales with base model sizes
+* **Model sizes** - see how the performance scales with base model sizes
-* Different reward functions - get creative about what you value as important for the model to learn
+* **Reward functions** - get creative about what you value as important for the model to learn
-* Different RL algorithms and setups - this is going to need the most amount of changes as we diverge from GRPO and look at other ways to perform test-time-scaling with RL.
+* **RL algorithms and setups** - this is going to need the most amount of changes as we diverge from GRPO and look at other ways to perform test-time-scaling with RL.
 One reference article by Huggingface [here](https://huggingface.co/spaces/HuggingFaceH4/blogpost-scaling-test-time-compute) for obtaining rewards during intermediate generations instead of the at the end.